seunghyejeong/work-insight/endwork/edm/mysql_install_window.md

 create user 'edmadmin'@'%' identified by 'master77!!';
 create database paasta_edm default character set utf8;

+CREATE USER 'kpu-admin'@'localhost' IDENTIFIED BY 'kpu2023!';
+CREATE USER 'kpu-admin'@'%' IDENTIFIED BY 'kpu2023!';

-grant all privileges on *.* to 'edmadmin'@'localhost' identified by 'master77!!';
+grant all privileges on *.* to 'kpu-admin'@'localhost';
-grant all privileges on *.* to 'edmadmin'@'%' identified by 'master77!!';
+grant all privileges on *.* to 'kpu-admin'@'%';
 flush privileges;

 curl -l 45.248.73.44:8080